artificialsimon/diamond/README.md

 # The DIAMOND model: Deep recurrent neural networks for self-organising robot control

-Simon C. Smith, Richard Dharmadi1, Calum Imrie1, Bailu Si and J. Michael Herrmann
+Simon C. Smith, Richard Dharmadi, Calum Imrie, Bailu Si and J. Michael Herrmann

 Implementation of the DIAMOND model in the LpzRobot simulator.